twilbur1997/AWSLambdaTextMessageProject/README.md

 These costs are relatively low, but I want to make it clear that this tutorial is not completely free.

-Note that there are opportunities for students to get [AWS credits](https://aws.amazon.com/blogs/aws/aws-educate-credits-training-content-and-collaboration-for-students-educators/) through [AWS Educate](https://aws.amazon.com/education/awseducate/).
+There are opportunities for students to get [AWS credits](https://aws.amazon.com/blogs/aws/aws-educate-credits-training-content-and-collaboration-for-students-educators/) through [AWS Educate](https://aws.amazon.com/education/awseducate/).

 There are compute charges for AWS Lambda, but this tutorial uses very little, so